ursuscamp/nomen/docs/SPEC.md

 ### Blockchain

-In order to claim a name, publish an output to the bitcoin blockchain in this format: `OP_RETURN <VERSION><TRANSACTION TYPE><NAME FINGERPRINT><NAMESPACE ID>`.
+In order to claim a name, publish an output to the bitcoin blockchain in this format: `OP_RETURN NOM <VERSION> <TRANSACTION TYPE> <NAME FINGERPRINT> <NAMESPACE ID>`.
+The spaces are for readability and not significant.
+Do not include spaces in the final `OP_RETURN`.
 All names have an associated owner, which just a private/public keypair.
 Public keys are always 32-byte X-Only Public Keys used everywhere in Nostr and Bitcoin Schnorr signatures.

+`NOM` is just the byte string "NOM", a tag indicator to let the indexer know this ia Nomen output.

 `VERSION` is reserved for future use, for incompatible changes to the protocol, or unlocking additional namespace.
 It is one byte and must currently be `0x00`.